Why perform Windows Server 2012 R2 restore from backup?

 Then, assuming you already create a system image for this computer, we will start the Windows Server 2012 R2 recovery process.
 If not, please download this software and check my previous article to image backup Windows Server.

 Step 1.
+Open this reliable and powerful server backup software - AOMEI Backupper Server.
 Click Restore from the left side and then Select Task.

 Step 2.
 Select the system image backup from the following list.
 Then click Next.